 Islamabad-Tehran ties

-It was Islamabad that brokered the April 8 ceasefire between Washington and Tehran, halting the fighting.
+It was Islamabad that brokered the April 8 ceasefire between Washington and Tehran, bringing the war to a halt.

-The ceasefire then resulted in the Islamabad Talks, where high-level delegations from both sides travelled to Pakistan on the 10 and 11 April and tried to diplomatically settle the dispute.
+The ceasefire then resulted in the Islamabad Talks, where high-level delegations from both sides traveled to Pakistan on the 10th and 11th of April and tried to diplomatically settle the dispute.

-Although the talks failed but a ceasefire was maintained which was finally followed by the Islamabad Memorandum of Understanding signed by Washington and Tehran on June 17, that completely put an end to the hostilities and allowed both parties to create a new deal.
+Although the talks concluded, a ceasefire was maintained, which was finally followed by the Islamabad Memorandum of Understanding signed by Washington and Tehran on June 17, that completely put an end to the hostilities and allowed both parties to create a new deal.

 Bilateral trade

-Speaking alongside Sharif in Islamabad, he said, "Pakistan and Iran are one soul, not just neighbors, but brothers."
+"Pakistan and Iran are one soul, not just neighbors but brothers," he said while speaking alongside Sharif in Islamabad.
 He thanked Pakistan and its people for promoting peace and stability in the region.

-The visit was more than symbolism.
-Pakistan's Foreign Office said the next day that progress on economic projects, including a long-delayed gas pipeline, would move in step with sanctions relief on Tehran.
+Pakistan's Foreign Office said the next day that progress on economic projects, including a long-delayed gas pipeline, would progress with relief on sanctions against Tehran.

 Islamabad also pushed to lift bilateral trade to $10 billion annually, up from roughly $3 billion.
 Foreign Office Spokesperson Tahir Andrabi said Iran had "reaffirmed their trust in us, for which we are grateful."